numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 now **this protocol should be considered strictly experimental**.
 We reserve the right to change the details of this protocol and how specific NumPy functions use it at any time in the future -- even in otherwise bug-fix only releases of NumPy.
+In practice, once initial issues with ``__array_function__`` are worked out, we will use abbreviated deprecation cycles as short as a single major NumPy release (e.g., as little as four months).

 In particular, we don't plan to write additional NEPs that list all specific functions to overload, with exactly how they should be